niaid/ACE-2021/README.md

----
-layout: post
-title: ACE Training Schedule for 2021
+ACE Training Schedule for 2021
----
-{::options toc_levels="1..2" /}

-* table of contents
-{:toc}

 # INSTRUCTORS
 Computational Biology Specialists from the National Institute of Allergy and Infectious Diseases (NIAID) will be teaching courses on bioinformatics topics and biocomputing tools.